Climate Action Funding and Technical Resources

 - University of Washington

-- Carbon Leadership Forum — Focused on eliminating embodied carbon in buildings and infrastructure by inspiring innovation and spurring change through collective action.
+- Carbon Leadership Forum – Focused on eliminating embodied carbon in buildings and infrastructure.

-- Climate Impacts Group — This research group is widely recognized for scientific discovery, as an experienced developer of impartial and actionable science, and as a catalyst for building regional climate resilience.
+- Climate Impacts Group – Develops impartial and actionable science to be used as a catalyst for building regional climate resilience.

 - Washington State

-- Department of Ecology: Climate — Includes information on climate change, its causes, greenhouse gases, and other resources.
+- Department of Ecology – Includes information on climate change, its causes, greenhouse gases, and other resources.

-- Department of Health: Climate — Includes information on climate change impacts to health in terms of air quality, water, extreme heat, shellfish safety, and agriculture, as well as additional resources.
+- Department of Health – Includes information on impacts to health in terms of air quality, water, extreme heat, shellfish safety, and agriculture.

-- Department of Natural Resources: Climate — Discusses accessing species vulnerability and assessing natural areas resiliency.
+- Department of Natural Resources – Discusses assessing species vulnerability and natural areas resiliency.

 National and International

-- American Planning Association: Climate Change Policy Guide — Includes policies that can be used to help formulate position statements, legislative recommendations, and other policy-based actions.
+- American Planning Association Climate Change Policy Guide (2020) – Includes policies that can be used to help formulate position statements, legislative recommendations, and other policy-based actions.

-- Center for Climate and Energy Solutions (C2ES) — Offers a comprehensive collection of scientific and public policy information regarding climate change to encourage innovative programs and solutions.
+- Center for Climate and Energy Solutions (C2ES) – Offers a comprehensive collection of scientific and public policy information regarding climate change.

-- Rocky Mountain Institute: The Carbon-Free City Handbook (2019) — Includes 22 actions and associated resources for cities interested in moving toward climate-neutrality.
+- Rocky Mountain Institute The Carbon-Free City Handbook (2017) – Includes 22 actions and associated resources for cities interested in moving toward climate-neutrality.

 - United Nations (UN)